jexxa-projects/JexxaTemplate/README.md

   - Name of the application should be equal the name of java class providing the main method
   - Project name should be written in camel case notation, such as `JexxaTemplate`

-- After creating a new project, the GitHub-Action `Maven-Test Build' should successfuly run
+- After creating a new project, the GitHub-Action `Maven-Test Build' should successfully run

 ## Adjust Project
 - Checkout the new project in your favorite IDE